YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

 ### <a name="stack-manipulation-instructions"></a> Stack manipulation instructions:

 The local variables are stored in the stack.
 If a local variable is used as an operand, the compiler substitutes the offset of the local variable from the start of the current function frame in the stack.
-A detailed explanation will be provided in a later section but for now, we assume that using `CONST.pri some_local` gives some offset which when added to the base address stored in FRM register gives the actual address.
+A detailed explanation will be provided in a later section but for now, we assume that using `CONST.pri some_local` gives some offset which when added to the address stored in FRM register gives the data address.

 ```pawn
 main ()